kevinlongboy/Market/README.md

 ### Registries
 _For that special occasion_

-Registries will allow shoppers the ability to
+Registries will allow shoppers the ability to create a public list of items that they wish to recieve for a particular event.
+Other shoppers will be able view the contents of this list as well.

 <br>
 <br>